 For details on reporting requirements, please see the information provided below.

-For a 1-page quick reference sheet for CAUTI reporting, click here.
+1-page quick reference sheet for CAUTI reporting, click here.

 The following units are to provide the necessary information: